travelgateX/documentation-site/content/legacy/docs/hotel/methods/Common-Elements.md

 **optionsQuota:**

 This new tag will be used only for those suppliers returning a very large number of options, about 20.000+ in the same response.
-In order to avoid this, the client can set the numbers of options wanted by MealPlan, as long as the supplier returns it in this call (see StaticConfiguration *ImplementsBusinessRules*).
+In order to avoid this, the client can set the numbers of options wanted by MealPlan, as long as the supplier returns it in this call (see [MetaData](https://docs.travelgatex.com/legacy/docs/hotel/methods/metadata/) *AllowsBusinessRules*).
 If the supplier has ImplementsBusinessRules = True, the client can then choose between differentbusiness rules to filter the options they are interested in (see in Avail).
 We also have established a system level limit, so that if the OptionsQuota set by the client is higher than the established limit we then use the smallest of those two values.